aarron-lee/legion-go-tricks/README.md

   - problems are being investigated
 - if you need swipe gestures in game mode for QAM/Home, you will need to pin the 04/27 image
   - gamescope changes broke the feature, uncertain on if it will be fixed anytime soon
+  - experimental rollback option: antheas has made an experimental 04/27 bazzite image available, which can be used via the following command: `rpm-ostree rebase ostree-unverified-registry:ghcr.io/antheas/bazzite-slim:40-20240427`
 - autoVRAM can be buggy, disabling it in the bios is recommended
   - fix is being investigated